ruffsl/colcon-cache/README.md

 ### `lock` - Lock Package Cache

 The `lock` subverb generates or updates lockfiles for selected packages by capturing the current state of package source files.
-The subverb provides basic arguments to change the build base path where lockfiles are recorded, as well the option to ignore dependencies when capturing package state.
-More advance arguments specific `lock` tasks used to capture the package state are also provided.
+The subverb provides basic arguments to change the build base path where lockfiles are recorded, as well as the option to ignore dependencies when capturing package state.
+More advance arguments specific `lock` tasks used to capture the package state include:

 - `--build-base`
   - The base path for all build directories (default: build)